Developing confident, respectful

 Stanton - Miss H Davies

-The Equality Act 2010 was introduced to ensure protection from discrimination, harassment and victimisation on the grounds of specific characteristics (referred to as protected characteristics).
+The Equality Act 2010 was introduced to ensure protection from discrimination, harassment, and victimisation on the grounds of specific characteristics (referred to as protected characteristics).
 For schools, this means that it is unlawful to discriminate against students or treat them less favourably because of their gender; race; disability; religion or belief; gender reassignment; sexual orientation; pregnancy or maternity.

-Under the act, the school is expected to comply with the Public Sector Equality Duty.
-This requires us to:
+Under the act, the school is expected to comply with the Public Sector Equality Duty (PSED).

 As a public organisation, we are required to: